 The KWM-2 and the 30L-1 Amplifier are now operational and completely restored.
 At present restoring the Collins 312B-5 External VFO Console.

-The Collins is a reliable boat anchor set that I can service my self.
+The Collins is a reliable boat anchor set that I can service my self (spare parts still available).
 This will easily survive for 50 more years.

 Special thanks to the Salvadorean Ham Radio Club (CRAS), specially to YS1GMV, YS1AG, YS1FAF, YS1MS and also to the Collins Collector's Association, its members and Collins friends from the Collins Yahoo reflector for their help, providing information and even small parts to restore this amazing all-time classic set; following the old Ham Radio tradition of helping, sharing and collaboration.